spectrocloud/librarium/docs/docs-content/clusters/public-cloud/gcp/create-gcp-iaas-cluster.md

    | **Control plane subnet**: Select the control plane network from the **drop-down Menu**. |
    | **Worker Network**: Select the worker network from the **drop-down Menu**.              |

-10. The Node configuration page is where you can specify the availability zones (AZ), instance types, disk size, and the number of nodes.
+10. The Node configuration page is where you can specify the Availability Zones (AZ), instance types, disk size, and the number of nodes.
 Configure the control plane and worker node pools.
 A control plane and a worker node pool are configured by default.
 The minimum number of CPUs and amount of memory depend on your cluster profile, but in general you need at least 4 CPUs and 4 GB of memory both in the control plane pool and across all worker pools.